TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 If the version number is less than 2.28, follow the instructions again.
 If you are encountering a `no formulae found in taps` error:
 1. Run `brew doctor`
 2. You will see an output similar to the one below.
 NOTE: The actual output of `brew doctor` may vary based on the version of MacOS you're running, and any other issues you may have with your own installation.
-Ultimately, you must run each command line snippet that Homebrew provides after running `brew doctor` in order to repair your installation of Homebrew, including `brew cleanup` at the end.
+Ultimately, you must run each command line snippet that Homebrew provides after running `brew doctor` to repair your installation of Homebrew, including `brew cleanup` at the end.
 ![Screen_Shot_2021-02-11_at_8 06 38_PM](https://cdn.statically.io/gh/TheOdinProject/curriculum/284f0cdc998be7e4751e29e8458323ad5d320303/foundations/installations/setting_up_git/imgs/00.png)
-4. Run `brew install git`, **open a new terminal window**, and then check your version of Git, which should now be the latest version.
+4. Run `brew install git`, **open a new terminal window**, and then check your version of Git, which should now be the latest.

 </details>